PdxCodeGuild/Class_Raven/README.md

-- `git branch` to check that you're on the master branch
+- `git branch` to check that you're on the master branch, use `git checkout master` to go to the master branch if needed.

 - `git status` to check if your local master branch is up to date with origin/master on Github.